KennethGates/cloud-iam-helpdesk-lab/README.md

 ![Status](https://img.shields.io/badge/Project-Complete-brightgreen)

-## 🔐 Overview
+## Overview

-This project aligns with real-world IAM responsibilities including access provisioning, identity governance, and enforcing Zero Trust security principles.
+This project simulates real-world IT help desk and Identity & Access Management (IAM) scenarios using Microsoft Entra ID.
+It demonstrates the full user identity lifecycle — onboarding, offboarding, password resets, and security group-based access provisioning — with a focus on the security controls and audit practices expected in enterprise cloud environments.

 ## Technologies Used